APPENDICES

 Other Guérins who lived in Pointe Coupee Parish probably were descendants of Guillaume dit St.-Aubin, but area church records make it difficult to establish their exact place in the family:

-Euphrosine Guérin married Paulin Broussard, perhaps an Acadian from West Baton Rouge Parish, and settled in Pointe Coupee Parish by the mid-1840s.
+Euphrosine Guérin married Paulin Broussard, perhaps an Acadian from West Baton Rouge Parish, place and date unrecorded, and settled in Pointe Coupee Parish by the mid-1840s.

-Valérien Guérin married Irma Gremillion.
+Valérien Guérin married Irma Gremillion, place and date unrecorded.
 Their son Lucien was born in Pointe Coupee Parish in January 1847.

-Gerand, Gerant, or Gerard Guérin married Julie Aguillard.
-Their son John Ulpha was born in Pointe Coupee Parish in June 1852, Adolphe Olivier in November 1856, Gerant Duglas in January 1859, and Joseph Mozart in September 1863.
+Gerand, Gerant, or Gerard Guérin married Julie Aguillard civilly, place and date unrecorded.
+Their son John Ulpha was born in Pointe Coupee Parish in June 1852, Adolphe Olivier in November 1856, Gerant Duglas in January 1859, Joseph Mozart in September 1863, and Joseph Martiner in April 1870.
 Their daughter married into the Sicard family.

-Auguste Guérin, widower of Eléocadie Guérin, probably his cousin, died at "Isle of False River," Pointe Coupee Parish, in July 1855; he was only 28 years old.
+Auguste Guérin, widower of Eléocadie Guérin, probably his cousin, died at "Isle of False River," Pointe Coupee Parish, in July 1855, age 28.
 Eléocadie had died at Chenal, Pointe Coupee Parish, only the month before.
-Sadly, their daughter Marie Melodie, called Melodie, died at "Isle of False River," age 7 months, the following September.
+Daughter Marie Melodie, called Meladie by the recording priest, died at "Isle of False River," age 7 months, the following September.

 ~